2014 Moncton shootings

 The Moncton shootings were a string of shootings that took place on June 4, 2014, in Moncton, in the Canadian province of New Brunswick.
-Justin Bourque, a 24-year-old Moncton resident, shot five officers from the Royal Canadian Mounted Police (RCMP), killing three and severely injuring two.
+The perpetrator, Justin Bourque, a 24-year-old Moncton resident, walked around the northern area of the city and shot five officers from the Royal Canadian Mounted Police (RCMP), killing three and severely injuring two.
 A manhunt for Bourque was launched and continued overnight and into June 5.
 On June 6, Bourque was found and taken into custody, ending a manhunt that lasted over 28 hours.
 The shooting was both Moncton's first homicide since 2010 and the deadliest attack on the RCMP since the Mayerthorpe tragedy in 2005, which left four RCMP officers dead.
 Bourque intended for the shootings to trigger a rebellion against the Canadian government.

-Details
+He was sentenced to 75 years in prison, with no eligibility for parole until after serving 25 years.

+Background

+Moncton is the most populous city in New Brunswick, Canada, located along the Petitcodiac River valley in the eastern part of the province.
+In 2011, the city had a population of 69,074.
+The Royal Canadian Mounted Police (RCMP) is the national police force in Canada, with the Codiac Regional RCMP being the force's detachment in Moncton.
+This detachment serves as the means of law enforcement in the city as well as nearby areas including Dieppe and Riverview.
+As of 2022, this detachment had 147 officers.